2020 EMPLOYMENT LAW CHANGES

-Public Act 101-0221 is an important piece of legislation that set to make major changes to Illinois employment law next year.
+Public Act 101-0221 is an important piece of legislation that making major changes to Illinois employment law this year.
 Some of the key provisions involve the creation of the Workplace Transparency Act (which effects all sorts of employment agreements such as non-competes, confidentiality provisions, and settlements) and the Hotel and Casino Employee Safety Act, and amendments to the Illinois Human Rights Act.
-The majority of these changes go into effect immediately at the start of the new year on January 1, 2020, but some of them are not effective until July.
+The majority of these changes went into effect on January 1, 2020, but some of them are not effective until July.

 HOW WILL THE NEW ILLINOIS LAWS AFFECT YOUR BUSINESS?